 The process through which the processor controls the execution of instructions is referred as the fetch-decode-execute cycle or the execution cycle.
 It consists of three continuous steps −

 - Fetching the instruction from memory

 - Executing the instruction

 The processor may access one or more bytes of memory at a time.
 Let us consider a hexadecimal number 0725H.
 This number will require two bytes of memory.
 The high-order byte or most significant byte is 07 and the low-order byte is 25.

-The processor stores data in reverse-byte sequence, i.e., the low-order byte is stored in low memory address and high-order byte in high memory address.
-So, if processor brings the value 0725H from register to memory, it will transfer 25 first to the lower memory address and 07 to the next memory address.
+The processor stores data in reverse-byte sequence, i.e., a low-order byte is stored in a low memory address and a high-order byte in high memory address.
+So, if the processor brings the value 0725H from register to memory, it will transfer 25 first to the lower memory address and 07 to the next memory address.

 x: memory address